netdata/netdata/collectors/python.d.plugin/bind_rndc/README.md

 # Bind RNDC monitoring with Netdata

-Parses bind dump file to collect real-time performance metrics.
+Parses the bind dump file to collect real-time performance metrics using `rndc` tool.

 ## Requirements